JoeyRussoniello/frosts/docs/getting-started.md

 let df_from_csv = fr.read_csv(csv_string);
 ```

-Now that you've configured your Office Script, and know the basics of initializing a DataFrame, we can start by [reading data from a source](api_reference/other_functions.md)
+Now that you've configured your Office Script and know the basics of initializing a DataFrame, we can start by [reading data from a source](api_reference/other_functions.md)

 [Return to API Reference](/frosts)